 Once again, welcome to the Vegan Kitchen Simplified series!
-Today’s post covers the aspects of going soy-free.
+Today I’d like to share a few tips for switching to a soy free vegan diet.
 While soy remains a polarizing subject among healthy eating specialists, you’ll see that cutting it out of your plant-based diet is not very complicated if you choose to do so.

 Every now and then a new study appears in the press that either proclaims soy harmless for our health or puts it on a black list again.
 While scientists are unlikely to reach a final verdict anytime soon, we can make a decision for ourselves through doing our own research of the existing evidence.
 Here’s a very informative report by Jack Norris, RD, that examines soy consumption and its effect on disease formation.